 - Being interviewed by a radio station in Ardara, Co.
 Donegal

-- Visiting another very chilly Irish beach Strandhill, in Co.
+- Visiting another very chilly Irish beach named Strandhill, in Co.
 Sligo

 My trip was filled with family, fun, and education.

 It ignited a fire in me that made me want to travel as much as possible to wherever possible.